I know that for most of my clients, a whey protein shake is the first thing they turn to after a tough gym session.

 2. Avoid Whey Protein Powder

 Many people rely on casein and whey protein powder as their go-to recovery shake.
-But going dairy-free could be your best option.
+But going dairy-free might just be your best possible option.

-While whey tends to be the more common problem for people with acne, casein might have very similar effects.
+While whey protein powder tends to be the more common problem for people with acne, casein might have very similar effects.

 If you don’t want to switch to plant proteins, then an alternative is an egg white powder.
 It doesn’t seem to cause issues for your skin and is one of the best dairy-free options.